DBCDK/hejmdal/README.md

 - `GC_FAILEDLOGIN_SECONDS` : `garbageCollect.failedlogin.seconds`
   Number of seconds a failedlogins has lived in order to be a garbage collected.
 Defaults to 36000 (10 hour)

-- `FL_IP_MAXFAIL` : `failedLogin.ip.maxFails`
-  Number of continous failed logins from the same ip-adress.
-Defaults to 100

-- `FL_IP_BLOCK_SECONDS` : `failedLogin.ip.blockSeconds`
-  Number of seconds an ip-adresse will be blocked.
-Defaults to 1200

-- `FL_IP_RESET_SECONDS` : `failedLogin.ip.resetSeconds`
-  Number of seconds a failed ip login is kept.
-Defaults to 86400

-- `FL_USER_MAXFAIL` : `failedLogin.userId.maxFails`
-  Number of continous failed logins using the same userId.
-Defaults to 3

-- `FL_USER_BLOCK_SECONDS` : `failedLogin.userId.blockSeconds`
-  Number of seconds an userId will be blocked.
-Defaults to 1200

-- `FL_USER_RESET_SECONDS` : `failedLogin.userId.resetSeconds`
-  Number of seconds a failed userId login is kept.
-Defaults to 86400

 - `HASH_SHARED` : `hash.shared`
   Hash salt secret.
 Generally used to generate and check hash keys